MyCuteGuineaPig/Leetcode/Bit Manipulation/bitset summary.md

     return vv;
 }
 ```
-Actually there are two more methods to handle this using recursion and iteration respectively.
+Actually there are two more methods to handle this using recursion and iteration respectively.</br>

-Bitset
+__Bitset__</br>
-A bitset stores bits (elements with only two possible values: 0 or 1, true or false, ...).
+A bitset stores bits (elements with only two possible values: 0 or 1, true or false, ...).</br>
 The class emulates an array of bool elements, but optimized for space allocation: generally, each element occupies only one bit (which, on most systems, is eight times less than the smallest elemental type: char).
 ```C++
 // bitset::count